Lorentz Violation in Emergent Gravity and Its Cosmological Consequences

 In contrast with the conventional Otto cycle, the efficiency here depends on the shape of the cycle: the degenerate cycle (leading to GR) has zero efficiency, while for $\delta N\neq 0$ and $\partial T/\partial N\neq 0$ (implying $\Delta T\neq 0$) it does not.
 We cannot appeal to Euler or Gibbs-Duhem relations for this system, but instead we will require that $\eta$ scales linearly with $\ell$, so that:

 with $L_2$ a second length scale, which {\it a priori} can be positive or negative (and a coefficient added for later convenience).
-This will ensure that the emergent theory decouples from the underlying thermodynamical set up, as we now demonstrate.
+This will ensure that the emergent theory decouples from the underlying thermodynamical setup, as we now demonstrate.

 If we take the limit $\ell\rightarrow 0$, then the complications arising from $\mathcal{D}$ being invariant under only a conformal KV disappear.
 Returning to \eqref{stokes}, we have that indeed Stokes' theorem implies $W+\Delta Q=0$ with~\cite{FN++}: